History & Background of the Commission

 This is all accomplished under the auspices of a bipartisan Commission that is presently comprised of Cathy Terrill, Chairperson, James S. Lowe, Vice Chair and John Boske, Commissioner.

-Joseph H. Sobecki is the appointed Executive Director, with a staff of 20+.
-He is charged with the ongoing functions of elections including administration, budgeting, reporting, training, planning and forecasting.
+Suzanne Fahnestock is the appointed Interim Executive Director, with a staff of 20+.
+She is charged with the ongoing functions of elections including administration, budgeting, reporting, training, planning and forecasting.